afa-farkhod/Elasticsearch-JavaAPI-connection/README.md

 ![image](https://user-images.githubusercontent.com/24220136/236649253-39df4828-341f-49e5-9102-a8b47d74ae95.png)

-5. `ElasticsearchConnectionChecker` folder includes the source code which just checks the connection with Elasticsearch server.
+5. `ElasticHighLevelRemoteHTTPS` folder includes the `ElasticsearchConnectionCheckHTTP` source code which just checks the connection with Elasticsearch server without any SSH. `ElasticsearchConnectionChekHTTPS` checks the connection with the `HTTPS` security.
 Remote Elasticsearch credentials must be entered.
 The following is the demo test run:

 ![image](https://github.com/af4092/Elasticsearch-JavaAPI-connection/assets/24220136/37383a13-a438-49a2-9800-68312bb7b2d8)